taishi-i/awesome-japanese-nlp-resources/docs/huggingface.en.md

   - モデル説明 (model explanation)MoeDiffusionPlusPlus 0.7 : DreamShaper 3.3 (full) 0.3。
   - Downloads: 84
 - [ThePioneer/MoeDiffusion](https://huggingface.co/ThePioneer/MoeDiffusion)
-  - Model Explanation:

-A combination of YaguruMagiku 0.6 with AbyssOrangeMix2_sfw 0.4.
+  - Model Explanation:A combination of YaguruMagiku 0.6 with AbyssOrangeMix2_sfw 0.4.
 There are rumors that the original source of the merge contains NAI leaks, so it is not recommended for NAI leak critics.
 I mixed YaguruMagiku, which can create an ideal black-haired ponytail face, with AbyssOrangeMix2, which has a face that is somewhat similar and easy to control.
   - Downloads: 83
 - [watashiha/watashiha-gpt-6b](https://huggingface.co/watashiha/watashiha-gpt-6b)
-  - Model Overview
-This is a pun language model developed using the AWS trn1 instance.
+  - Model OverviewThis is a pun language model developed using the AWS trn1 instance.
   - Downloads: 83
 - [oshizo/donut-base-japanese-visual-novel](https://huggingface.co/oshizo/donut-base-japanese-visual-novel)
   - This is a model trained on naver-clova-ix/donut-base in a synthetic dataset with visual novel-style images.